cosmos/ibc/spec/ics-002-consensus-verification/README.md

 * `ClientState` is a structure representing the state of a client, defined in this ICS.
-  A `ClientState` contains the latest `ConsensusState` and a map of heights to previously verified state roots which can be utilized by downstream logic to verify subcomponents of state at particular heights.
+  A `ClientState` contains the latest `ConsensusState` and a map of heights to previously verified state roots which can be utilised by downstream logic to verify sub-components of state at particular heights.

 * `createClient`, `queryClient`, `updateClient`, `freezeClient`, and `deleteClient` function signatures are as defined in [ICS 25](../ics-025-handler-interface).